oracle/graal/substratevm/Options.md

 * `--initialize-at-run-time`: a comma-separated list of packages and classes (and implicitly all of their subclasses) that must be initialized at runtime and not during the image build.
 An empty string is currently not supported.
 * `--install-exit-handlers`: provide `java.lang.Terminator` exit handlers for executable images.
 * `--libc`: select the `libc` native library implementation to use (available implementations are `glibc` and `musl`).
-* `--native-compiler-options`: providea a custom C compiler option used to query code compilation.
+* `--native-compiler-options`: provide a custom C compiler option used to query code compilation.
 * `--native-compiler-path`: provide a custom path to the C compiler used to query code compilation and linking.
 * `--native-image-info`: show native toolchain information and image's build settings.